structurizr/dsl/README.md

 ## Convention over configuration, useful defaults

 The DSL is designed to be as compact as possible.
-In conjunction with the Structurizr CLI, the following DSL fragment will automatically create the implied relationship between the ```user``` and ```softwareSystem``` elements, create three views with auto-layout enabled (1 x System Landscape, 1 x System Context, 1 x Container), and add some default element styles ([view this example](https://structurizr.com/dsl?src=https://gist.githubusercontent.com/simonbrowndotje/3eefa2b8adcbdef55ce6de4875b39f3a/raw/0c2dd656e091b2b61a70d2280c8a8b2cf0d90db8/workspace.dsl)).
+In conjunction with the Structurizr CLI, the following DSL fragment will automatically create the implied relationship between the ```user``` and ```softwareSystem``` elements, create three views with auto-layout enabled (1 x System Landscape, 1 x System Context, 1 x Container), and add some default element styles.

 ```
 workspace {